-©Copyright FCI - Reprinted with permission
+Copyright FCI 05/12/2012 Re-printed with permission

 The publisher of this edition is the Kennel Union of Southern Africa.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form, or by any means, electronic, mechanical, photocopying, recording or otherwise without permission in writing from the publisher.